 2. Stroll through a park

 A number of beautiful green spaces break up the sea of buildings and endless stream of traffic in New York.
-The most popular of these urban oases is Central Park, which spans more than 840 acres in the center of Manhattan.
+The most popular of these urban oases is Central Park, which spans more than 840 acres in the center of Manhattan and is one of the most popular things to see and do in New York City.
 Rent a rowboat at the Loeb Boathouse and paddle leisurely around the Lake, get sketched by a caricature artist or have a picnic in a sunny meadow.

 Other NYC parks worth a visit include Washington Square Park, a lively little green space in the heart of the charming West Village; Battery Park, a tourist hotspot overlooking the water at the southernmost tip of Manhattan; and Pelham Bay Park, NYC’s largest park, made up of 2,700 acres of hiking trails, golf courses and views of Long Island Sound.